hyyc116/Therapies_finding/cocitation/README.md

 PubMed Central

 =============================
-Procedures:
+To a given disease name 'D', the procedures:
 ####1.
-Fetch full text papers contained "Stroke" related concept.
+Fetch full text papers contained "D".

 ####2.
 Extract therapies co-occurred with stroke from reference list.